How to treat bulging discs

 - How to Treat Spinal Stenosis

 - How to Treat Sciatica

 - How to Treat Back Pain

 - Advanced Technologies

 A bulging disc can seriously disrupt your life.
 The pain, numbness and loss of mobility caused by this condition can make work difficult and take you away from family time, exercise or hobbies — whether that means gardening or golf.
 Treatment options usually begin with more conservative methods, but surgery can also become necessary depending on the situation.
 It can be very beneficial to learn as much as you can about the full range of treatments available to you in order to have the best chance of finding lasting pain relief and a return to your normal lifestyle.

-A bulging disc occurs when the outer wall of an intervertebral disc weakens (due to injury, age, or wear and tear), allowing the interior gel-like fluid to press the wall out beyond its normal circumference.
-This can cause pain, tingling, numbness, and loss of mobility if the bulge makes contact with the spinal cord or a spinal nerve root.
+A bulging disc occurs when the outer wall of a spinal disc weakens — usually due to natural aging or an injury — pushing the softer interior against the wall and making the disc bulge out between the vertebrae.
+This can cause pain, tingling, numbness and loss of mobility if the bulge compresses the spinal cord or an exiting nerve root.